-I am not a big fan of school.
-Our one-size-fits-all approach to educating our nation’s younger population does our entire society a disservice, and we are saddling some truly amazing teachers with the burdens of a broken and incomplete system.
+I am not a big fan of how most schools are run.
+Our one-size-fits-all approach to educating our nation's younger population does our entire society a disservice, and we are saddling some truly amazing teachers with the burdens of a broken and incomplete system.

 And it all starts at the lowest levels of education.
 Think grade school.